-Unfortunately, too many women that have seen us for second opinions have not been offered conservative therapy first.
+We also see a lot of women who come to us for second opinions after not being offered conservative therapy first.

 What to Expect

-At the initial visit each consultation includes a thorough history and exam to make sure no other problems such as prolapse or pelvic floor muscle issues are present that need to be addressed.
+At your initial visit, we’ll take a thorough history and exam to make sure no other problems, such as prolapse or pelvic floor muscle issues, which need to be addressed.

-We spend time reviewing the available treatments for stress incontinence that typically begin with improving pelvic muscle function through physical therapy, biofeedback and/or InTone.
-A voiding diary (journal where you record what you drink and urinate for 48 hours) is also completed and this helps us to identify holistic treatment options such as simple behavioral modification.
+You will also complete a voiding diary (journal where you record what you drink and urinate for 48 hours); this helps us to identify possible holistic treatment options, such as simple behavioral modification.

-If a procedure or surgery is desired we then proceed with urodynamics testing (test to see how the bladder functions) before finalizing a surgery decision.
-We believe it is important to maximize pelvic floor muscle function prior to any surgical procedure for the best possible results.
+If a procedure or surgery is desired, we’ll then proceed with urodynamic testing to see how your bladder functions before finalizing a surgery decision.

 - Stress Incontinence